Frequently Asked Questions

-There is no in-place upgrade between MariaDB major versions.
+There is no in-place upgrade between MariaDB major versions; it is too risky and too irreversible.
 To upgrade, create a new process and migrate your data from the old process to the new process.
 This approach removes the risk of an upgrade failure, and ensures you can "roll back" and continue uninterrupted if the upgrade fails.

 The recommended way to migrate data is from the ssh command line, but it can also be done via phpMyAdmin if you prefer.
 To do this from the command line, export the data from the old MySQL process:

 YourPrompt> mysqldump --user=exampleuser --host=exampleold.db -p --lock-all-tables --databases exampledb1 exampledb2 exampledb3 >migrate.sql